-(ii) Select one of the following for Off-Line Generation Resources not synchronized to the ERCOT System that best describes the Resource’s status:
+(ii) Select one of the following for Off-Line Generation Resources not synchronized to the ERCOT System that best describes the Resource’s status.
+These Resource Statuses are to be used for COP and/or Real-Time telemetry purposes.

 (A) OUT – Off-Line and unavailable;